belzetrigger/domoticz-FritzPresence/README.md

   - assign rights to this user

 ## Installation and Setup
-- a running Domoticz: tested with 4.10717 and 2020.1 with Python 3.7
+- a running Domoticz: 2020.2 with Python 3.7
 - Python >= 3.6 (mainly depending on requirements for fritzconnection)
 - install needed python modules:
-    - fritzconnection version 1.2.1
+    - fritzconnection version 1.4.0
     - or use `sudo pip3 install -r requirements.txt`
     - might be worth testing fritzconnection - just run `fritzconnection`
 - clone project